FlowFuse/website/src/node-red/protocol/lwm2m.md

 _Image showing Node-RED flow that is writing data to LwM2M Server_

 In the same way, you can execute commands from node-red.
 You have to replace the notion and end that notion with `execute`, like `0/0/4/execute.` When executing the command, you will not have to specify the `msg.payload`.

-### Conclusion

-Integrating LwM2M with Node-RED provides an efficient way to manage IoT devices remotely.
-By following the steps in this guide, you can easily monitor, control, and configure your devices, ensuring they operate smoothly and securely.